umr-marbec/git-training/practical-session/Git.md

 ```
 git fetch
 git status
-ls
 ```

 You will see that the LICENSE file is not yet in your local workspace.
 This is normal, since it `fetch` puts it into the **local repository**.
-To update the workspace by merging your local commit and the, type:
+To update the workspace by merging your local commit and the remote one, type:

 ```
 git pull
-ls
 ```

 A commit will be automatically created.
 It's goal is to merge the local commits (the update of the `README.md` file) with the one done in GitHub (the creation of the `LICENSE` file).
 Now type: